 Perhaps you are seeking a quiet place to escape and unplug?
 Check out the creek at Mission San Luis Obispo.

-Seeing a lot of college students?
-San Luis Obispo is home to Cal Poly San Luis Obispo.
+Seeing a lot of college students in downtown San Louis Obispo?
+San Luis Obispo is home to Cal Poly State University.
 Go Mustangs!

-You’ll also want to visit Mission San Luis Obispo de Tolosa and the Thursday Night Farmer’s Market.
+You’ll also want to visit Mission San Luis Obispo de Tolosa and the Thursday Night Farmers’ Market.
+You can tell a lot about San Luis Obispo from visiting the Farmers Market or watching Cal Poly Homecoming.

 Looking for cheap food in San Luis Obispo?
-Go to Splash Cafe in Pismo Beach.
+Go to Life of Pie in downtown SLO or Splash Cafe in nearby Pismo Beach.
 Beef lovers will want to stop at Firestone Grill for the famous tri-tip sandwich.

 In San Luis Obispo, outdoor enthusiasts will want to hike, bike, horseback ride, surf, kayak and walk everywhere.
 San Luis Obispo rocks the Central Coast for all things outdoors.